Skip to primary navigation

 1996 - The Cuff family long board collection .
 Brad Cuff and and Craig Cuff were very succesful longboard surfers competing at South African and International level competitions.

 2020- The Fisher boys Kirra-Jay, Perran and Jake grew up at Gnarabup near Margaret River and competed for the Cottesloe club in Perth.
 Their names come from Surf Beaches from around the world.
 They run the Standup Paddle School at Gnarabup in the summer and study in Perth near Cottesloe Beach.
 They continue a long legacy of waterman and beach lovers from South Africa and Australia for over 120 years.
+For the last 70 years there has been a close association with Gnarabup and Cottesloe beachs that is still very strong today.

 2020- Cottesloe beach has been a central meeting point for the Fisher and Green Families since 1900.
 The family is still an active part of the club.
 Here are the three Fisher boys patroliing on the beach.